-Congress created the SIV program in 2008 for Iraqis and in 2009 for Afghans in order to provide a legal pathway to safety for local allies who have become the target of militias and other anti-US forces.
+Congress created the SIV program in 2008 for Iraqis and in 2009 for Afghans in order to provide a legal pathway to safety for local allies who have become the target of the Taliban, ISIS, and other anti-US forces.

 A US-based Freshfields team and IRAP commenced a class action lawsuit in 2018, representing a class of SIV applicants – the plaintiffs – on a pro bono basis.
 The action was brought against the Department of State and Department of Homeland Security, in addition to representatives of these agencies.
 This case, Allies v.
-Pompeo, is the first class action brought on behalf of SIV applicants.
+Blinken, is the first class action brought on behalf of SIV applicants.

-An important victory
+Defending an important victory

 Freshfields Partner Linda Martin underlined the firm’s commitment to making a positive difference within the communities we touch: “I’m incredibly proud of our team’s hard work on behalf of our clients,” she said.